joshwaiam/hex-flower-movement-simulator/README.md

 # Usage

-Browse to the project folder, then run the following command:
+Browse to the project folder, then run the below command.

+> Note: The config file must be located in the `configs` folder.
+However, you do not
+> need to specify the full path to the config file.
+The script will automatically
+> look in the `configs` folder.

 ```sh
 npm start --config config_file.json